+An object definition consists of several pages.
+The General page is available for all objects.
 As a developer and object designer, on the General page you define the basic object information and apply custom values to it that you can later use for filtering.
-This page is available for all object types.

 This page includes the following: